Jonathan Biggins (Director)

 Winner of two AWGIE’s, he is also the author of three books, including The 700 Habits of Highly Ineffective People.

-His directing credits include Orpheus in the Underworld for Opera Australia; Avenue Q, for which he received a Helpmann Award; Pete The Sheep and Josephine Wants to Dance for Monkey Baa Theatre; and Noises Off and Talk for STC.
+His directing credits include Pete the Sheep for Monkey Baa Theatre Company, Orpheus in the Underworld for Opera Australia; Avenue Q, for which he received a Helpmann Award; Pete The Sheep and Josephine Wants to Dance for Monkey Baa Theatre; and Noises Off and Talk for STC.

 Jonathan recently performed in No Cabaret For Old Men for Sydney Cabaret Festival, Krapps Last Dance for Red Line Productions, directed by Gail Edwards, and for which he was nominated for a Sydney Theatre Award.
-In 2019 Jonathan undertook a lengthy tour of his new one-man theatrical biography of Paul Keating, The Gospel According to Paul.
+In 2019 Jonathan undertook a lengthy tour of his new one-man theatrical biography of Paul Keating, The Gospel According to Paul which has now returned once again to the stage for a 2021 tour.